fuhui14/SWEN90017-2024-TAP/docs/meetings/Client Meetings/Client Meeting 1.md

 ### Question & Answer

-#### Q: Is the application a standalone application or a plug-in for existing game engine? //样例格式
+#### Q: Is the application a standalone application or a plug-in for existing game engine? //Sample format

 A: Current requirement is that the project being a standalone application.
 Better be able to access via Web Browser (No need to install software on computer).

-#### Q: Is the application a standalone application or a plug-in for existing game engine? //样例格式
+#### Q: Is the application a standalone application or a plug-in for existing game engine? //Sample format

 A: Current requirement is that the project being a standalone application.
 Better be able to access via Web Browser (No need to install software on computer).